Our verdict

 Cons

-Who should buy New Balance FuelCell SuperComp Trainer
+Who should buy the New Balance FuelCell SuperComp Trainer

-Buy it if you need to prepare for a marathon or even for a longer distance race and you seek plenty of cushioning, and a propulsive, very lively ride.
-It’s suited to advanced runners who appreciate a great amount of protection, particularly those on the heavy side.
+We highly recommend this NB shoe if you need to prepare for a marathon or even for a longer distance race and you seek plenty of cushioning, and a propulsive, very lively ride.

 Who should not buy it